 While most of our students attend Golden Door partner schools, we support students at other accredited 4-year institutions on a case-by-case basis.
 We are also always developing relationships at new partner schools.

 Scholarships are awarded to academically successful students who are involved in extracurricular activities and have shown leadership qualities and determination despite the barriers their status presents.

 Please double-check that all required fields are completed, including transcript and essay uploads.
 If you still cannot complete submission, please email email@example.com with your questions.

-- Reach out as early as possible to all students and encourage them to envision themselves as college material, and if the opportunity arises, let undocumented students know that their citizenship status does not prohibit them from attending college.
-Click here for a printable version of our Golden Door Scholars flier.
+Reach out as early as possible and encourage them to continue their education.
+Let them know that their status does not prevent them from attending college.
+Click here to view the E4FC Guide to Helping Undocumented Students.

 Golden Door Scholars values relationships with several excellent colleges and universities.
 Please contact us at firstname.lastname@example.org for more information on partnering with us to support undocumented students.

 DACA is the result of President Obama’s 2012 Executive Order and is permission from U.S. immigration officials to stay in the U.S. for two years without fearing deportation.
 It is for youth who arrived as children and have lived in the U.S. for five years before June 15, 2012.
 DACA recipients can apply for driver’s licenses and work permits.
 Click here to learn more.